Semaglutide for Weight Loss in Houston: Costs, Clinics & Real Results (2026)

-Reviewed for accuracy against current FDA guidance, peer-reviewed clinical trial data (STEP, SURMOUNT trials), and manufacturer prescribing information.
-See our editorial standards.
+Medically reviewed against current FDA guidance, peer-reviewed clinical trial data (STEP, SURMOUNT trials), and manufacturer prescribing information.
+Meet our editorial team · See our standards.

 Semaglutide costs between $150 and $1,400 per month at Houston weight loss clinics in 2025, depending on whether you're using brand-name Wegovy or a compounded version from a licensed pharmacy.
-It's the same active ingredient in Ozempic — originally approved for type 2 diabetes — and clinical trials showed participants losing an average of 15% of their body weight over 68 weeks.
+It's the same active ingredient in Ozempic, originally approved for type 2 diabetes, and clinical trials showed participants losing an average of 15% of their body weight over 68 weeks.
 Demand at clinics across Houston, Sugar Land, The Woodlands, and Katy has surged, which means more options but also more variability in quality and pricing.
 This article breaks down how semaglutide works, what it realistically costs in 2025, and how to find a reputable provider in the Greater Houston area.

 1What Is Semaglutide and How Does It Work?

 Semaglutide belongs to a class of medications called GLP-1 receptor agonists (glucagon-like peptide-1).
 It works by mimicking a naturally occurring hormone that targets areas of your brain involved in appetite regulation.
 When you inject semaglutide (it's a once-weekly subcutaneous injection), it signals your brain that you're full, slows gastric emptying so food stays in your stomach longer, and reduces cravings for high-calorie foods.
-The result for many patients is a significant - and sustained - reduction in caloric intake without feeling deprived.
+The result for many patients is a significant, and sustained, reduction in caloric intake without feeling deprived.

 2Clinical Results: What the Research Shows

-The STEP clinical trial program (Semaglutide Treatment Effect in People with Obesity) demonstrated that participants lost an average of 14.9% of their body weight over 68 weeks when combining semaglutide with lifestyle intervention - compared to 2.4% for placebo.
+The STEP clinical trial program (Semaglutide Treatment Effect in People with Obesity) demonstrated that participants lost an average of 14.9% of their body weight over 68 weeks when combining semaglutide with lifestyle intervention, compared to 2.4% for placebo.
 That translates to roughly 33 pounds for someone starting at 220 lbs.
 These are results that previously required bariatric surgery to achieve.
-Importantly, participants who continued the medication maintained their weight loss, while those who stopped regained most of the weight within a year - underscoring that semaglutide is a long-term treatment, not a quick fix.
+Importantly, participants who continued the medication maintained their weight loss, while those who stopped regained most of the weight within a year, underscoring that semaglutide is a long-term treatment, not a quick fix.

 3Semaglutide vs. Tirzepatide: Which Is Better?